Fort St. David: History

 Later when Gingee was occupied by the Marathas, Shivaji's son Rajaram Chhatrapati who was under siege in Gingee fort by the Mughal army intended to sell the Devanampatnam fort to the highest European bidder.
 In 1690, the British won by out bidding the Dutch and the French.
 Elihu Yale, Governor of Madras, after long protracted negotiations, acquired the fort and named it Fort Saint David after a Welsh Saint.

 The purchase price included not only the fort but also the adjacent towns and villages within the range of a random shot of a piece of ordnance.
 A great gun was fired to different points of the compass and all the country within its range, including the town of Cuddalore, passed into the possession of the English.
 The villages thus obtained are still spoken of as "cannonball villages".

 James Macrae had been governor of the fort and in 1725 he became the Governor of the Madras Presidency.
 From 1725 onwards the British greatly strengthened the fortifications.
 In 1746 Fort St David became the British headquarters for the southern India, and attacks by French forces under Dupleix were successfully repulsed.
-Robert Clive was appointed its governor in 1756; in 1758 the French captured it, but abandoned it two years later to Sir Eyre Coote, KB.
+Robert Clive was appointed its governor in 1756; in 1758 the French captured it, forcing the destruction of two Royal Navy vessels then in port.
+It was abandoned by French forces two years later and retaken by a British detachment under the command of Sir Eyre Coote.

 In 1782 the French again retook the fort and restored it sufficiently to withstand a British attack in 1783.
 In 1785 it finally passed into British possession.
 With the end of the French threat, it was abandoned and fell into ruins.